kuzzleio/documentation/src/guide/kuzzle-backend-setup/aws-marketplace.md

 To follow this tutorial, you need a __valid AWS account__.
 </div>

-_In this guide, you'll learn where and how to use our AWS Marketplace AMI.
+_In this guide, you'll learn where to find our AWS Marketplace AMI and how to use it.
 It's a good way to test Kuzzle in a cloud environment.
-In addtion, we recommend you to use our [Kuzzle Admin Console](http://console.kuzzle.io), the most comfy way to play with Kuzzle._
+In addition, we recommend that you use our [Kuzzle Admin Console](http://console.kuzzle.io), the most easiest way to play with Kuzzle._

 ## Get the AMI

 Our AMI is stored on AWS Marketplace.
-It's setup with:
+It's set up with:
   * Ubuntu (__16.04__)
   * Kuzzle (__latest__) with MQTT protocol support.
   * Elasticsearch (__v5.4.1__).